WEST GENESEE

 RUNNING CAMP

-This four day camp is open to all WG athletes and incoming students grades 6-12.
+This four day summer camp is open to all WG athletes and incoming students grades 6-12.
 The camp meets Mondays-Thursday from 6-7:30 PM and is staffed by WG XC/Track coaches.
 The goals of the camp are to introduce potential distance runners to the elements of distance training and racing as well as other-sport athlete information on proper running technique for training.
 Conditioning runs appropriate to all fitness levels are available.
 Running techniques, training, gear and nutrition are discussed.
 Veteran runners also use the camp for summer aerobic base-conditioning and to pass on their knowledge to prospective runners.
-Sign-ups are held at the Camillus Parks & Recreation Office.
+May/June sign-ups are held at the Camillus Parks & Recreation Office.

 INFORMAL SUMMER RUNS